Geoinformatics-Lab/pyGIS/environments/mac/README.txt

 *Note: Replace "bash" with "zsh" if you're using zsh*

-Then activate the PyGILE_base environment:
+Then activate the Pygile_base environment:

 mamba activate pygile_base